 - Setting Up Training Sessions

 The next and foremost step in employee onboarding is to set up a proper training session for them to understand the projects and technologies they would be working on.
 The training session helps the new employee to understand the work culture of the company, have hands-on practice with the different technical tools, and understand the working of the client’s expectations.
 It is one of the most important parts of the onboarding process which helps the new hire to become productive in the first place.

 - Getting Them A Project

-After they had been trained well during the training session, it’s time to allocate them the projects.
+After they had been trained well during the training session, it was time to allocate them the projects.
 However, it is not advised to speed up everything and start expecting them to be productive from the start, give them time to understand the basics, make efforts with teammates to introduce them to the collaborative work environment, and build relationships.
-Make sure to guide and mentor them at every step in the starting.
+Make sure to guide and mentor them at every step in the start.

 - Establishing the Open Communication with Teammates

 After the initial days, the new employees get comfortable, however, it is the responsibility of the managers to provide them with an open environment to communicate with their teammates and even with leads.
 This would give them an ideal opportunity to strike up a conversation about what is working and what isn’t and would encourage them to bond well with their teammates.

 During the First One to Three Months

 The starting period of about three months is a transition period for them to build themselves from new hires to a productive member of the team.
 These steps involve a constructive evaluation of their work as well as providing them feedback wherever and whenever required.

 After the employee gets settled up in his position and has started contributing to his duties, it is time to engage them with goals, point them in the right direction, and give them something to work towards from the beginning.